OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Introduction

-Differently, event-based evaluation methods, such as \textit{TaPR}\cite{TaPR}, treat each anomaly event as equal.
-For example, the recall of $d_1$ is 0.333 (one event detected out of three) in the evaluation of \textit{TAPR}, while for $d_2$, it is 0.667 (two events detected out of three).
-Therefore, \textit{TaPR} appears to provide a more reasonable evaluation of $d_1$ and $d_2$ compared to \textit{PA}.
-However, consider a scenario where two false positive (FP) points are inserted into $d_1$ to create $d_3$, which simulates the noise interference that reduces detector performance.
-From an event-based perspective, the number of successfully detected events increases from 1 to 3, leading to a precision increase from 0.5 to 0.75 and an f1-score rise from 0.4 to 0.429.
-This issue arises from the fragmentation of predicted events, complicating the ranking of fragmented versus complete events in event-based evaluations.
-Thus, an exclusive focus on event equality can yield misleading conclusions.
+The evaluation results of the example in Fig. \ref{fig_1} using different evaluators are shown in Table \ref{table_1}.
+In these results, the PA evaluator \cite{PA}, a typical representative of point-based evaluators, considers $d_1$ and $d_3$ much superior to $d_2$.
+This indicates that point-based evaluators focus only on the number of anomaly points rather than the number of anomaly events.
+In contrast, event-based evaluators, such as \textit{TaPR} \cite{TaPR}, treat each anomaly event as equivalent.
+In terms of recall, it assesses that $d_3$ performs slightly worse than $d_1$, due to its incomplete coverage of event $a_1$. $d_2$ is considered superior because it detects more anomaly events.
+However, in terms of precision, \textit{TaPR} yields counterintuitive results: it regards $d_3$ as having up to 3 correctly detected events, thus giving $d_3$ a significantly higher precision than $d_1$ (0.75 vs. 0.5).
+The characteristic of precision misleading of event-based evaluators regarding fragmented prediction events proves that merely focusing on event equivalence may lead to distorted evaluation conclusions.

-To overcome the above limitations of point-based and event-based methods, we introduce a set of novel TAD performance evaluation metrics, named \textit{OIPR} (\underline{\textit{O}}perator \underline{\textit{I}}nterest-based \underline{\textit{P}}recision and \underline{\textit{R}}ecall metrics).
-It models the evolving interest of operators during the troubleshooting process, achieves a balance between point-based and event-based perspectives and is suitable for a broader range of scenarios.
-Additionally, we provide an artificial dataset containing nine special scenarios to analyze the characteristics of different evaluation methods under diverse boundary conditions.
-Experiments on five real-world datasets are also conducted to investigate the efficacy of different evaluation methods in intricate practical scenarios.
+To overcome the above limitations of point-based and event-based evaluators, we propose a novel TAD performance evaluator, named \textit{OIPR} (\underline{\textit{O}}perator \underline{\textit{I}}nterest-based \underline{\textit{P}}recision and \underline{\textit{R}}ecall metrics).
+In the example shown in Fig. \ref{fig_1}, \textit{OIPR}’s evaluation results indicate that $d_1$ (which detects more anomaly points) and $d_2$ (which detects more anomaly events) are two competitive detectors, with $d_1$ holding only a slight advantage.
+Meanwhile, \textit{OIPR} is not affected by the precision misleading caused by fragmented prediction events and therefore regards $d_1$ and $d_3$ to have similar performance.
+This perspective of balancing duration and quantity enables \textit{OIPR} to be applicable to a wider range of practical scenarios.
+Additionally, we provide an artificial dataset containing nine special scenarios to analyze the characteristics of different evaluators under diverse boundary conditions.
+Experiments are also conducted on five real-world datasets to investigate the efficacy of different evaluators in complex practical scenarios.

 The main contributions of this work are as follows: